Ambarella shows off new robotics platform and AWS AI programming deal

 Jerome Gigot, senior director of marketing at Ambarella, said the technology combines the company’s advanced imaging capabilities with its high-performance CVflow architecture for computer vision, leading to smarter and more efficient consumer and industrial robots.

-The platform supports both the Linux operating system as well as the ThreadX real-time operating system for products that require functional safety, and it comes with a complete toolkit for image tuning, neural network porting, and computer vision algorithm development.
+The platform supports the Linux operating system, as well as the ThreadX real-time operating system for products that require functional safety, and it comes with a complete toolkit for image tuning, neural network porting, and computer vision algorithm development.
 It also supports the Robotics Operating System (ROS) for easier development and visualization.

 The new robotics platform and its related development kits are available today and can be paired with various mono and stereo configurations, as well as rolling shutter, global shutter, and IR sensor options.